 Explanation: Six scrapped cars can yield a good strong steel frame.
 It requires less energy (75%) to produce recycled steel than normal steel.
 It also saves space in landfills.

-10. Fluorogypsum, used in super sulphated cement or as binding agents, is waste product of
+10. Fluorogypsum, used in super sulphated cement or as binding agents, is a waste product of manufacture of:

 b) Thermal power